Payum/Payum/docs/stripe/raw-capture.md

 # Raw capture

-In the [get it started](https://github.com/Payum/Stripe/blob/master/Resources/docs/get-it-started.md) we showed how to use the library with unified interface or in other words Payment model.
+In the basic [get it started](../get-it-started.md) we showed how to use the library with unified interface or in other words Payment model.
 Sometimes you need completely custom solution.

 ## prepare.php